How does a business funding broker work

 The broker reviews your profile

-A funding specialist reviews your application and identifies which lenders in the network are the best fit for your credit profile, industry, revenue, and funding needs.
-This is where expertise matters — different lenders have different sweet spots.
+A funding specialist reviews your application and identifies which funders in the network are the best fit for your credit profile, industry, revenue, and funding needs.
+This is where expertise matters — different funders have different sweet spots.

 ⚡ Same day